kubajznicek/AdaptBoard-keypad/README.md

 #### Soldering

-1. Solder pin headers to the Kee Boar 2040 and to he Analog multiplexer
+1. Solder pin headers to the Kee Boar 2040 and to the Analog multiplexer
-2. Solder pin first batch of headers to the custom PCB
+2. Solder first batch of headers to the custom PCB
 ![soldering_step_1](./documentation//images/soldering_step_1.jpg)
 3. Trim the headers on the Kee Boar 2040 and Analog multiplexer, so they are ~1mm above the PCB
 ![soldering_step_3](./documentation//images/soldering_step_3.jpg)